 Microsoft is currently in a complicated position.
 Although some might argue it’s not complicated at all, there is room for debate.
 The reality of things however, is that Microsoft is in a competition with itself because while Windows 10 has seen a large market share takeover, there is still a lot left to go.

-Currently, stubborn Windows 7 users won’t give in, something Microsoft wants to add that 20% market share to Windows 10.
+Currently, many stubborn Windows 7 users won’t give in.
 Microsoft seems to be having difficulties when it comes to convincing those users to switch and we guess you could say that it’s its own fault for making Windows 7 so well.

 Running an operating system that is no longer supported by the developer presents extreme security risks.
 Avoiding this type of situation can help avoid a lot of other complications, something neither users or Microsoft want to see.